-As we mention, cause-and-effect paragraphs are about only one thing: either causes (reasons) or effects (results).
+As we mentioned, the most effective cause-and-effect paragraphs are about only causes (reasons) or effects (results), usually not both.

 Take a look at the banana peel above.
 If you're writing an effects (results) paragraph, the effects are pretty clear: You can slip on a banana peel.

 If you're doing a cause paragraph, you're looking for the causes of slipping.
-A banana peel might be one cause, a newly waxed floor might be another and ice coated sidewalks might be the third and most important (common) reason.
+A banana peel might be one cause, a newly waxed floor might be another and ice-coated sidewalks might be the third and most common reason.

 In this causes paragraph, you are writing about the causes of something such as drug addiction, smoking, divorce or crime.
 Again, if you're writing about smoking, you might have something along the lines of:

 "While experts claim that millions of smokers start between the ages of 11 and 13,

 something must be done to focus on the results of smoking that will discourage young teens from starting to smoke in the first place."